Long-term care homes face many challenges trying to build and redevelop.

 There is no time to waste because licenses for many of these homes expire in 2025.
 The action needed also includes municipalities who need to provide planning and building approvals for new and redeveloped not-for-profit and private long-term care homes that fall under their jurisdiction.

-To see the numbers
+To see the numbers, visit our data page

 Impacts to local communities.